romdalf/glowing-octo-eureka/docs/latest/reference/resource_requests_and_limits.md

----
-title: Resource Requests and Limits
+# Resource Requests and Limits
----

 ## Managing Resources for Ondat containers